mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 Learn basic git interaction.
 You don't need to be a wizzard.

+> Learn basic git interaction.
+It's ubiquitous now.
+You should be able to
+> clone, add, commit, push, pull, tag.
+> You don't need to be a wizzard.

+#### Don't commit credentials / sensitive information

+Learn how to refer to credentials that are located outside of the source repository.

 #### Put your code in a repo

+* Can be hosted locally (work...)
+* Can be hosted on a forge (gitlab, github)

+> Put your code in a repo.
-If you don't know how to do this locally then...
+> If you don't know how to do this locally then...

 #### Get a Private Forge Account